WolfRichie/Demystify-Bonk/README.md

 <a name="on-15---game-start"></a>
 #### On 15 - Game Start

-A game has been scheduled to start by the host.
+A game has been scheduled to start by the host.[^Host]

 Example: `42[15,1658450696036,"jWCW9ahaqG6GsGbWmycybYa...","ILAM..."]`